jesstoselli/UdacityNanodegree-AsteroidRadar/README.md

 This kind of app is one of the most usual in the real world, what you will learn by doing this are some of the most fundamental skills you need to know to work as a professional Android developer, as fetching data from the internet, saving data to a database, and display the data in a clear, clear, compelling UI.

+**In order to run the app after cloning the repo, you must add the API key in the Constants file.**

 ### Dependencies

 ```